-If you feel that you can’t raise your concern with any of the people listed above, or if you have but still have got concerns, you can contact “Speak Up” on 0800 374199 or wrs.expolink.co.uk/coop
+If you feel that you can’t raise your concern with any of the people listed above, or if you have but you've still got concerns, you can use our “Speak up” service 24/7 by calling Safecall on 0800 915 1571, or online via www.safecall.co.uk/coop.

-“Speak up” is an anonymous, free and confidential service operated by Expolink.
+“Speak up” is an anonymous, free and confidential service operated by Safecall.
 It’s a completely independent organisation with staff trained to handle whistleblowing calls.
 Your call won’t be traced or recorded.

-Expolink will pass all of the information you give during the call, apart from your name if you wish, to the relevant Risk and Internal Audit teams for them to look into.
+Safecall will pass all the information you give during the call, apart from your name if you wish, to the Internal Audit team, who will make sure your concern is looked into thoroughly and independently.

 We’d really like you to raise any concerns internally first, to give us the chance to look into things.
 But you do have the option of reporting the matter to the Relevant Authority.

 The Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA) provide whistleblowing services for concerns about financial services organisations.
 Their details are below:

 Financial Conduct Authority Call 020 7066 9200 E-mail firstname.lastname@example.org Or post to Intelligence Department (Ref PIDA), Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN

 Prudential Regulation Authority Call 020 3461 8703 E-mail email@example.com

 The Solicitors Regulation Authority provides whistleblowing services for concerns about legal services organisations.
 Their details are: